Vigris/all-work-no-play/README.md

 ## What's the tech?

 The game is written in [Inform 7 6M62](http://inform7.com/download/).
+That's pretty much it as production values go.
 Although I love the idea of illustration and presentation, there's currently no plan to add graphics.

 ## What constraints do you have?